 How do I know if I am eligible to receive an additional SKE bursary?

 In addition to course funding, eligible applicants can also receive a tax-free bursary during their course.
 To receive the SKE training bursary you must hold or be studying for an undergraduate degree or equivalent qualification of a 2:2 or above.
+You are also eligible if you have a 3rd class degree and hold a masters.
 If you are in the process of studying for your degree or the score has yet to be confirmed prior to your SKE course starting, your course fees will still be covered but you would not be eligible to start receiving bursary until you have contacted Tes Institute to confirm your degree score.
 Once you have done this we will arrange for any bursary that you are owed until that point to be paid to you in lieu.

 Bursary funding is available for eligible participants on designated undergraduate courses in secondary maths and physics that lead to QTS; participants on opt-in secondary undergraduate physics, computing, maths or modern foreign language courses that lead to QTS.
 Participants on a four-year undergraduate course that leads to the award of QTS and that also leads to the award of a Master’s degree, will also be eligible.